 Resource Leveling: A resource optimization technique in which activity (or overall project) start and end dates are adjusted based on the availability of resources.
 The goal of resource leveling is to restrict resource use to a certain 'level'.
 This technique is used to ensure that resources aren't spread out too thin or get burnt out through overuse.

 Resource Loading Profiles: A breakdown of the resource 'loads' required at different points in the project.

 Resource Optimization Techniques: The collective name for all the techniques used to optimize resource use across the project life cycle.
 Some resource optimization techniques commonly used are Resource Smoothing and Resource Leveling.

-Resource Smoothing: An alternative to Resource Leveling.
-While Resource Leveling uses available float (which can affect the critical path), Resource Smoothing only uses free float, thus not affecting the critical path.
+Resource Smoothing: An Alternative to Resource Leveling.
+While Resource Leveling uses available float (which can affect the critical path), Resource Smoothing only uses the free float, thus not affecting the critical path.
 Resource Smoothing is usually used when delivery is prioritized over resource overuse.

 Resource-Limited Scheduled: A project schedule where the chief constraint is resource availability.
 In a resource-limited schedule, project start and end dates are modified to factor in the availability of resources (or lack thereof).